trongthanh/dotfiles/README.md

 - __console.log()__: Triggered by typing `log`; after it completes the text `console.log()`, you have the chance to switch to `console.info()` or `console.warn()` or `console.error()` by typing the first letter of the method, respectively __i, w, e__
 - __[IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) block__: Triggered by `iife`; complete the "immediately invoked function expression" block.
 - __[JSHint](http://jshint.com/) by-project config__: Triggered by `jshintrc` in new text file; it will complete the file with Nau's conventional linting rules for JavaScript.
-Save it to the root of the project.
+Save it as `.jshintrc` to the root of the project.
 - __[JSCS](http://jscs.info/) coding style config__: Triggered by `jscsrc` in new text file; it will complete the file with Nau's coding style rules for JavaScript.
-Save it to the root of the project.
+Save it as `.jscsrc` to the root of the project.
 - __[RequireJS](http://requirejs.org/docs/api.html#cjsmodule) Module with Simplified CommonJS Wrapper__: Triggered by `define`.
 This is our recommended AMD syntax where the dependencies are imported by a `require` function which makes it similar to NodeJS modules and a convenience to add / remove dependencies.

 Please check out other snippets in the folder to learn what's available.